 Bellingham Technical College (BTC) issues the M-1 and F-1 Certificates of Eligibility for technical professional programs and Direct Transfer Degree students.
-Based on the program and length of study, the Designated School Official (DSO) will determine which VISA is most appropriate for international applicants.
+Based on the program and length of study, the Principal Designated School Official (PDSO) will determine which VISA is most appropriate for international applicants.

 The M-1 Certificate of Eligibility is issued for a period of 12 months.
 If enrolled in a program longer than 1 year, an Extension of Stay I-538 or application for M-1 VISA is required.
-M-1 students must be enrolled full-time every quarter (including summer quarter), may not change their program of study, and may not hold employment while in attendance at BTC.
+M-1 students must be enrolled fulltime every quarter (including summer quarter), may not change their program of study, and may not hold employment while in attendance at BTC.

 In comparison, the F-1 Certificate of Eligibility is not limited to the 12-month period but is issued for the length of the program.
-F-1 students may change their program of study after consulting with the DSO.
+F-1 students may change their program of study and may hold employment on campus.

 Before international students can be admitted into Bellingham Technical College or issued a Certificate of Eligibility Form I-20 for Student Visa, the following admissions requirements and steps must be completed.
 General International Student Requirements:

 - Age Restriction: Applicants must be 16 years of age before enrollment. - Admissions Application: Applicants may complete and submit an application online through the Online Admissions Application Portal. - Placement Assessment: Applicants must demonstrate competency in English before an I-20 can be issued.
 English and math assessments or equivalent are required before an application can be accepted for program entry.
 Students in the United States may take the BTC assessment test to accomplish math, sentence structure, and reading placement.
-BTC also accepts equivalent college placement scores, the TOEFL (contact Outreach, Advising, and Counseling for specifics), IELTS, or certain college coursework for an assessment waiver.
-To inquire more about assessment requirements, please email Outreach, Advising, and Counseling at advising@btc.edu or call 360.752.8350. - Other Requirements: The following programs have additional prerequisites or admissions requirements: Automotive Technology, Dental Assisting, Dental Hygiene, Diesel Technology, Nursing, Process Technology, Radiologic Technology, Surgery Technology, and Veterinary Technician.
-Applicants to these programs should contact Outreach, Advising, and Counseling at advising@btc.edu or 360.752.8350 regarding requirements before submitting an application.
+BTC also accepts equivalent college placement scores, the TOEFL (contact Admissions & Advising for specifics), IELTS, or certain college coursework for assessment waiver.
+To inquire more about assessment requirements, please email Admissions & Advising at admissions@btc.edu or call 360.752.8350. - Other Requirements: The following programs have additional prerequisites or admissions requirements: Automotive Technology, Dental Assisting, Dental Hygiene, Diesel Technology, Nursing, Process Technology, Radiologic Technology, Surgery Technology, and Veterinary Technician.
+Applicants to these programs should contact Admissions & Advising at admissions@btc.edu or 360.752.8350 regarding requirements before submitting an application.

 When the admissions process is complete and space is available, applicants are accepted into their program of study.
 Program start times vary depending on the program and space availability.
 Some programs have prerequisites, which may impact the VISA application time frame.
-Once confirmation of start date has been received, international program students must make an appointment with the DSO to be issued an I-20 to begin the VISA application process.
+Once confirmation of start date has been received, international program students must make an appointment with the Designated School Official to be issued an I-20 to begin the VISA application process.